100 Gigabit Ethernet: Coding schemes

 A sped-up variant of the above, this directly corresponds to 10GE/40GE signalling at 2.5× speed.
 The higher symbol rate makes links more susceptible to errors.

-If the device and transceiver support dual-speed operation, it is possible to reconfigure an 100G port to downspeed to 40G or 4×10G.
+If the device and transceiver support dual-speed operation, it is possible to reconfigure a 100G port to downspeed to 40G or 4×10G.
 There is no autonegotiation protocol for this, thus manual configuration is necessary.
 Similarly, a port can be broken into 4×25G if implemented in the hardware.
 This is applicable even for CWDM4, if a CWDM demultiplexer and CWDM 25G optics are used appropriately.